The-Taggart-Institute/container-essentials/4-building/4-2_registries.md

 ## Check For Understanding

+1. **Why would you use a different registry besides Docker Hub?**

-Push the `alpine` image to your local registry.
-Use `docker image tag` to push more than one version, then use the HTTP API to list all the versions hosted in your registry.
+2. **Push the `alpine` image to your local registry.
+Use `docker image tag` to push more than one version, then use the HTTP API to list all the versions hosted in your registry.**